GafferHQ/gaffer/doc/source/Tutorials/ManagingComplexity/index.md

                 = 400000
 ```

 That's a whopping factor of **4** difference in load, just from some simple restructuring of the graph.
 What's more, it's no coincidence that **4** is the number of assets we have - if we had **100** assets we would be looking at a factor of **100** difference in load between our two options.
 To state things more formally, grouping second has linear complexity with respect to the number of assets, and grouping first has quadratic complexity.
-Informally, that means grouping second is the only sane approach.
+Informally, that means that grouping second is a dramatically better approach, and should be the first consideration when structuring large graphs.

 > Note : Of course, much of the flexibility and power Gaffer provides comes from the ability to perform
   edits on the entire scene after grouping has been performed - this is invaluable when making edits on a per-shot or per-sequence basis.
 The guideline above isn't intended to discourage this at all, and is